CDRT/mk_docs/docs/ref/dash/index.md

 ### Boot to Text Image

-See [Boot to Text Image](#boot-to-text-image)section above.
+See [Boot to Text Image](#boot-to-text-image-feature)section above.
 The steps are identical in AMD Management Console and AMPS.

 ### Boot to BIOS (KVM Profile)

-See [Boot to BIOS [KVM Profile]](#boot-to-bios-[kvm-profile]) section above.
+See [Boot to BIOS [KVM Profile]](#boot-to-bios-with-kvm-profile) section above.
 The steps are identical in AMD Management Console and AMPS.

 ### KVM Redirection

-See [KVM Redirection](#kvm-redirection) section above.
 The steps are identical in AMD Management Console and AMPS.

 ### Inventory